What is the Recommended BMW Tire Pressure?

 • Check the sticker on the inside edge of the driver’s door.

-• The BMW recommended PSI could also be found in your owner’s manual if you still have the same type of tires that came with the vehicle.
+• The BMW recommended PSI could also be found in your owner’s manual if you still have the same type of tires that came with

 Maintaining proper tire pressure for your BMW is essential for safety and optimum performance on Chicago and Park Ridge roads–learn more about BMW tire care from the experts at the Perillo BMW service center.